svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_recursion_to_iteration/index.md

 ## Iterative Marking of Heap Structures

 Rewriting `gc_mark_phase` to use an explicit stack was not that hard (if I got it right).
-So, will use that function the introductory example.
+So, will use that function as the introductory example.

 Below is the same recursive `gc_mark_phase` function that was also shown in the text about the [garbage